transposit-connectors/mc-transposit-eng/runbooks/debugging_automated_sync_processes.md

 The lambda can also be invoked asynchronously, with a separate `body` and `sync` key.
 The `sync` key corresponds to the array of apps to sync, as explained before.
 The `body` key points to an object that can contain a `webhook` object for a Transposit webhook, containing the api_key, hostname, and operation to be invoked.
 The whole body object is passed to the webhook in the request body, so context can be maintained.

 The lambda is invoked through the [sync_multiple_transposit_apps](https://console.demo.transposit.com/dev/t/transposit/connector_utilities/code/op/sync_multiple_transposit_apps).
 The tag `deployed` is hard-coded to be the invoked qualifier in that operation.
 It can be invoked either synchronously or asynchronously.
+If invoked asynchronously, it can accept a body object, containing context and the webhook to be called back on completion.

 There are other helper ops in connector_utilities to make commonly-used sync patterns easier to access, but under the hood, they all call sync_multiple_transposit_apps.

 ## Highest-level ops: actions, workflows, slash commands, scheduled tasks

-The first place to look is the Monitor for the thing that was executed.
+The `/sync-transposit-app` slash command was the first one of these to be written.

 ## Step 2